VincentQu888/VincentQu888/README.md

 ## About Me 🧍‍♂️

-I first started off coding with <a href="https://github.com/VincentQu888/ccc-solutions">competitive programming</a>, and after a while, I eventually branched out to teaching coding and working on several projects I was interested in!
+I first started off coding with <a href="https://github.com/VincentQu888/ccc-solutions" target="_blank">competitive programming</a>, and after a while, I eventually branched out to teaching coding and working on several projects I was interested in!

-I've recently found myself interested in AI and its applications in NLP, so I've been learning about and <a href="https://github.com/VincentQu888/Snowy">applying</a> it in projects.
+I've recently found myself interested in AI and its applications in NLP, so I've been learning about and <a href="https://github.com/VincentQu888/Snowy" target="_blank">applying</a> it in projects.

 <br/>